Not currently on exhibit.

-Typical length is about 40 inches, which is a little longer than a yardstick, and they can have a wingspan of 5 feet.
-However, they usually weigh only about 42 ounces, which is as much as a large guinea pig!
+The typical length of a hyacinth macaw is about 40 inches, which is a little longer than a yardstick, and they can have a wingspan of 5 feet.
+Despite their size, they usually weigh only about 42 ounces—about as much as a large guinea pig!

-The hyacinth macaw is endangered due to habitat loss and over-collection for the pet trade.
+The hyacinth macaw is considered vulnerable to extinction due to habitat loss and over-collection for the pet trade.

 Adult macaws have no known predators in the wild, but toucans, corvids, possums and coatis prey on the eggs.